 - Great for sensitive skin: Anti-inflammatory ingredients like saffron are perfect for those with sensitive skin.

-- Calms inflammation: Saffron's healing powers can help tame redness, inflamed skin, and even acne.
+- Calms inflammation: Saffron's healing powers might help tame redness, inflamed skin, and even acne.

 - Anti-aging: Speaking of that carotenoid called crocin, according to studies, crocin is potentially helpful against aging, thanks to its rich antioxidant power.